Do you want to learn more about cybersecurity and privacy? Looking to improve your technical knowledge with an in-depth privacy guide?

 One of the biggest dangers of using the Tor anonymity network is Tor exit nodes – the last node in the chain of nodes that your data travels through, and which exits onto the web.
 Tor exit nodes can be run by any volunteer, and who can potentially monitor your internet activities.
-This not as bad it sounds, as thanks to the random path your data takes between nodes, the exit node cannot know who you are.
+This is not as bad as it sounds, as thanks to the random path your data takes between nodes, the exit node cannot know who you are.

 URL (Uniform Resource Locator)

 Our term for the collection and storage of details about what users actually get up to on the internet – as opposed to the collection of metadata (connection logs).
-Many VPN providers who claim to keep ‘no logs’ are in fact only referring to keeping no usage logs, and do keep various (often extensive) connection logs.
+Many VPN providers who claim to keep no logs are, in fact, only referring to keeping no usage logs, and do keep various (often extensive) connection logs.